 In order to succeed in the Information Security Certificate course, you need to have a knowledge of the basics.
-Students who answer at least 13 questions correctly may bypass the A+ Computer Service Technician Certificate Program and enroll in Information Security.
-All other students must start the Computer Service Technician program.
+Students who answer at least 13 questions correctly may bypass the IT Support Specialist Program and enroll in Information Security.
+All other students must start with the IT Support Specialist program.

 * By supplying this email address, the LaGuardia Community College Adult & Continuing Education Program may use it to provide you with invitations to events and updates on its services.

 1. What is the primary difference between a hub and a switch?

 3. In Windows Operating System, what command starts the Registry Editor?